Artist of Greek origin Vicky Vergou has studied in Athens Fine Arts, Film Studies and Graphic Design.

-I have been living in England since 2000 and was awarded an MA in Contemporary Arts by Oxford Brookes University in 2005.
-My practice revolves around the themes of mortality and migration; and has been expressed through videos, sound-works and painting.
+She has been living in the UK since 2000 and was awarded an MA in Contemporary Arts by Oxford Brookes University in 2005.
+Her practice revolves around the themes of mortality and migration; and has been expressed through videos, sound-works and painting.

-Over a long period I have been working on the project “An Odyssey” inspired by Homer's epic, which was first developed during a residency in Oxford.
-Since then I have been working on the theme of water, exploring waterbodies, light and movement in different locations.
-“Waterscapes” is a series of video-work, photos and paintings.
+Over a long period she has been working on the project “An Odyssey” inspired by Homer's epic, which was first developed during a residency in Oxford.
+Since then Vicky has been working on the theme of water, exploring waterbodies, texture and movement in different locations.
+“Water series” is a series of video-work, photos and paintings.

 Another residency followed in 2010 at the Department of Immunology in Evangelismos Hospital of Athens in Greece.
 The ongoing project “Plus” is a research on cells and viruses and includes interviews with scientists and patients.

-“Language Paralanguage” (2011) is a touring sound installation, which explores the sound-world of the 44 official languages spoken in Europe; examining the phonetic and written characteristics of language through participatory processes.
+“Language Paralanguage” (2011 ongoing) is a touring sound installation, which explores the sound-world of the 44 official languages spoken in Europe; examining the phonetic and written characteristics of language through participatory processes.
 It is supported by the Arts Council England, Artpoint and Dada South.

-I have worked as a Scriptwriter, Film Editor, and Director of Photography, a Graphic Designer and an Art Teacher.
-I have experience working with a broad range of constituencies running workshops and art activities.
+She has worked as a Scriptwriter, Film Editor, and Director of Photography, a Graphic Designer and an Art Teacher.
+She has experience in working with a broad range of constituencies running workshops and art activities.